nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-14.md

 ### The Farm (2)

 1. Deposit one Copper Bar, one Iron Bar, and one Gold Bar into a Chest for the Blacksmith's Bundle tomorrow.
-2. Remove any Cobblestone Floors from Sprinkler tiles.
-3. Craft and place as many Sprinklers as possible with your remaining bars.
+2. Craft and place as many Sprinklers as possible with your remaining bars.
 Any missing Sprinklers can be crafted and placed on subsequent days.
-4. If you have 42,500g worth of items, ship them now to reach that target; otherwise, ship 32,500g worth of items.
+3. If you have 42,500g worth of items, ship them now to reach that target; otherwise, ship 32,500g worth of items.
    - If you are only able to ship 32,500g worth of items, do not complete the [10,000g Bundle](https://stardewvalleywiki.com/Bundles#Vault) tomorrow.
 You will likely need to allocate a day between Spring 15 and Spring 17 to fish for the required 10,000g.
 Try and wait for a rainy day.
-5. If time allows, cut Weeds and Grass.
+4. If time allows, cut Weeds and Grass.
-6. Pass out.
+5. Pass out.

 ### Day's end